Ladduop/D3VIL-Fights-repo/README.md

 Your Telegram account may get banned.
-D3VILuserbot or we are not responsible for your account, This bot is intended for the purpose of having fun with some fun commands and group management with some helpfull commands.
+D3VILuserbot or we are not responsible for your account, This bot is intended for the purpose of having fun with some fun commands and group management with some helpfull commands.THIS BOT IS MADE WITH THE HELP OF CAT BOT SO SPECIAL THANKS TO THEM..

 If  you ended up spamming groups, getting reported left and right, and you ended up in being fight with Telegram